Language of Hearing

 The Honourable Yves de Montigny Chief Justice of the Federal Court of Appeal

-The Honourable Paul Crampton Chief Justice of the Federal Court
+The Honourable Martine St-Louis Acting Chief Justice of the Federal Court

 The Honourable Mary J.L.
 Gleason Federal Court of Appeal